 Housing will send any balances at the end of each semester to student accounting which will block student records.
 If the balance is sent to student accounting for collection it will no longer show on the housing web site and will need to be paid at studentaccounting.unt.edu/payments.

 Do not pay the Tuition and Fees that may appear on the my.unt.edu website and/or if you receive notice of UNT dropping your classes.
 TAMS will pay these after the twelfth day of class.
 If you pay Tuition and Fees by mistake, the funds may not be returned until after the twelfth day of class.

 Housing will post the Fall 2015 charges a few weeks before school begins in the fall semester (August), and the Spring 2016 charges a few weeks before school begins in the spring semester (January).

 For current housing rate information please see the UNT rate guide.

 Student Activities Charge

 Each student is required to pay a fee of $100 per year.
 This accumulation of charges is used for the funding of all the organizations and activities sponsored by Student Activities.
 For example: portions of the charge are used to subsidize fall and spring orientation, Homecoming, Family Weekend, Prom and AfterProm, Rosecutting and Student Life Awards, weekend trips, student conferences and the countless number of dances.

-On Junior and Senior move-in days, a table will be set up in McConnell to receive the funds however families are encouraged to send in the funds before move-in.
+On Move-in days, a table will be set up in McConnell to receive the funds however families are encouraged to send in the funds before move-in.

 Personal Expenses, including Travel